- Admissions & Aid

 Public Accounting Average Salary: $63,907

-Another diverse career within the finance world is public accounting.
+Another diverse career for an accounting major is public accounting.
 A public accountant works with both individual clients and corporations to maintain their financial transactions, audit their records and prepare income tax returns.
 Typically, a public accountant may work in small or large firms depending on their clientele.